6 Tips To Help Keep Baby's Socks On

-If you're finding that your little bundle of joy is frequently losing their socks, here are some tips to help you keep their feet warm.
+If you're finding that your little bundle of joy is frequently losing their socks, and are tire of “operation missing sock”, here are some tips to help you keep babies’ socks on.

 While there are a few tricks that can help you keep your baby's socks on, it's important to start with the basics.

 As expectant parents, sometimes we overstock our baby's wardrobe with a ton of socks and accessories in anticipation of dressing them up after they're born.
 However, resist the urge to stock up on a huge collection of newborn socks.
 In the first six months, it is reported that a baby's feet will grow around four sizes and, in the first year, it will become almost half of its adult full length so you will need to evaluate their socks frequently to make sure they're not outgrowing them.